Edgio/terraform-provider-edgecast/docs/resources/waf_custom_rule_set.md

 Optional:

-- `id` (String) Determines the custom ID that will be assigned to this custom rule.
-This custom ID is exposed via the Threats Dashboard. \
-    Valid values fall within this range: 66000000 - 66999999 \
-    *Note: This field is only applicable for the action object that resides in the root of the sec_rule object.* \
-    Default Value: Random number
-- `msg` (String) Determines the rule message that will be assigned to this custom rule.
-This message is exposed via the Threats Dashboard. \
-    *Note: This field is only applicable for the action object that resides in the root of the sec_rule object.* \
-    Default Value: Blank
 - `transformations` (List of String) Determines the set of transformations that will be applied to the value derived from the request element identified in a variable object (i.e., source value).
 Transformations are always applied to the source value, regardless of the number of transformations that have been defined.  \
 Valid Values are: \
 *NONE*: Indicates that the source value should not be modified. \